Tvisha-tech88/EcoValley/README.md

 * **Machine Learning (Proposed Future Development):**
     * Python (TensorFlow, scikit-learn, Pandas, NumPy) - For future AI model development and integration.

+* **Vertex AI:**
+  * **Automated Machine Learning (AutoML):** For streamlined development of custom models to predict water contamination levels, optimize crop yields, and identify disease outbreaks with minimal coding.<br>
+  * **Custom Training:** To develop and deploy more complex and tailored machine learning models for advanced environmental analysis, climate pattern prediction, and personalized healthcare insights.<br>
+  * **Model Deployment and Monitoring:** Ensuring that the trained models are scalable, performant, and continuously monitored for accuracy in real-world applications within EcoValley.<br>

+* **Project IDX:**
+  * **Rapid Prototyping and Development:** Utilizing the browser-based development environment for efficient coding, testing, and iteration of EcoValley's features across frontend and backend.
+  * **Simplified Google Cloud Integration:** Leveraging IDX's built-in capabilities to seamlessly connect with other Google Cloud services, including Vertex AI, for streamlined development workflows.
+  * **Collaborative Development:** Enabling easier collaboration among team members through a shared and accessible development environment.
+  * **Cross-Platform Compatibility:** Building and testing the platform for accessibility across various devices and potential low-bandwidth scenarios.

 ## 🛠️ Proposed Technical Approach (Google Technologies)